Brusilov offensive: Breakthrough

 On 4 June, the Russians opened the offensive with heavy artillery fire.
 Alexander Winogradsky's artillery brigade used 76mm guns to open 24 breaches in the Austro-Hungarian defenses, coordinated in advance with the infantry commanders.
 Winogradsky wrote, this was followed by a "creeping barrage in front of the assault infantry...while the 152mm howitzers and 122mm guns attacked hard points."
-This was followed by attacks by infantry in Kaledin's 8th Army, Vladimir Viktorovich Sakharov's 11th Army, Dmitry Shcherbachev's 7th Army, and Lechitsky's 9th Army.
+This was followed by attacks by infantry in Kaledin's 8th Army, Vladimir Viktorovich Sakharov's 11th Army, Dmitry Shcherbachev's 7th Army, and Platon Lechitsky's 9th Army.

 On 5 June, according to Prit Buttar, "...the Russian gunners resumed their careful demolition work of the defences of Joseph Ferdinand's 4th Army...
 After two days of careful artillery fire and infantry attacks, Kaledin was confident their success was close.
 His troops had overrun both the first and second lines of enemy defences, and had inflicted heavy losses on the Austro-Hungarian 4th Army."
-Ferdinand was almost out of artillery ammunition, had used all of his reserves, and was forced to seek help from Linsingen's Army of the Bug to the north.
+Ferdinand was almost out of artillery ammunition, had used all of his reserves, and was forced to seek help from Alexander von Linsingen's Army of the Bug to the north.

-By the end of 6 June, The X and UU Corps, plus Sándor Szurmay's Corps, of the Austro-Hungarian 4th Army, had been pushed back to the Styr and beyond, while Kaledin's 40th and 2nd Army Corps pushed onward to Lutsk.
+By the end of 6 June, the X and II Corps, plus Sándor Szurmay's Corps, of the Austro-Hungarian 4th Army, had been pushed back to the Styr river and beyond, while Kaledin's 40th and 2nd Army Corps pushed onward to Lutsk.
 By the end of 7 June, the 4th Army retreat was unstoppable, with many elements of the X Corps surrendering when caught against the river, or casualties in attempts to cross.
 4th Army supplies abandoned in Lutsk went up in flames as the Russians occupied the town.
 Further south, Pflanzer-Baltin's 7th Army was pushed back to the Strypa, as Shcherbachev's Seventh Army captured Jazłowiek.